dladd/pyFormex/sphinx/faq.rst

    Saving images in EPS format is done through the gl2ps library, which can be accessed from Python using wrapper functions.
-   Recent versions of |pyformex| come with an installation script that will also generate the required Python interface module.
+   Recent versions of pyFormex come with an installation script that will also generate the required Python interface module.

    .. warning::